 Wuhan Britain-China School

-I’m Jingyi (Angel) Lai, originally from Wuhan, China.
-I plan to double major in Sociology and Economics, with a minor in Data Science.
+I double major in Sociology and Economics, with a minor in Asian Studies.

 Chinese International School, Hong Kong

-My name is Esther Lynch, and I am currently a freshman planning to major in Political Science with a supplementary major in Global Affairs and a minor in Chinese.
+I major in Political Science with a supplementary major in Global Affairs and a minor in Chinese.

-I have been fortunate to take a range of classes permitting me to learn about my interests in a structured and intellectually challenging manner, such as taking an International Human Rights class through the Keough School of Global Affairs.
+At Notre Dame, I have been fortunate to take a range of classes permitting me to learn about my interests in a structured and intellectually challenging manner, such as taking an International Human Rights class through the Keough School of Global Affairs.
 I have also continued my passion for learning Chinese by taking a Chinese class five times a week and ultimately declaring a Chinese minor.
 Outside of the classroom, I am a member of the Partners in Health chapter of Notre Dame, where I help advocate for the right to healthcare across Indiana and the globe.
 Furthermore, I have become a member of Mercy Works, through which I have been able to establish a meaningful connection with the South Bend community through weekly volunteering at the Boys and Girls Club.

 The Experimental High School Attached to Beijing Normal University

-I’m Jingqi, a freshman from Beijing.
+I’m Jingqi, a sophomore from Beijing.
 I’m majoring in History and Math.

 I’m interested in arts and history.
 In Particular, I researched the intellectual history of post-war Japan from modern literature.
 In high school, I spent most of my time working in the student union.
 As the 34th president, I tried my best to bring changes to the school and create a better community.
 At Notre Dame, I’m continuing my exploration of East Asian studies while pursuing an in-depth understanding of math.
 I appreciate the rich academic resources that Notre Dame provided to me.
 Especially, I cherish the opportunities to solve my confusion with outstanding scholars.
 Their guidance broadened my horizons in the realm of historiography and topics on Chinese philosophy that others scarcely realize their importance.